 The tour will support their upcoming album, Anything Goes, which is due out on Oct.
 14; it kicks off in Toledo, OH, in January 2015, visiting cities along the East Coast and in the mid-west, before wrapping in Atlantic City, NJ, in May.

-See below for a selection of tour dates and visit the Stevie Wonder page for more information on tickets.
+See below for tour dates and visit the Florida Georgia Line page for more information on tickets.

 This week, the Utah Jazz made headlines when they added a new player to their team.
 Five-year-old JP Gibson, who has leukemia, signed a one-day contract with the Jazz and was the star of the last night's scrimmage.
 Wearing a Jazz jersey with the number "1" on it, Gibson even managed to wow the crowd with his two-handed slam dunk.

 Prior to Gibson's superstar moment on the court, he met with Jazz President Randy Rigby and signed his contract in front of the press.
 His family — Mom (Megan), Dad (Josh), and 2-year-old sister, Elsie — was on hand to celebrate.
 The event was part of the "Anything Can Be" project, which helps families who are impacted by childhood cancer.